arxlnsec/Phishing-Analysis/case-002-ellipal-wallet-phishing/email-analysis.md

 ## Verdict

-Confirmed spoofing attack using compromised/abused legitimate email infrastructure (BIGLOBE).
+Confirmed spoofing attack using a legitimate email infrastructure (BIGLOBE).
 The attacker leveraged a legitimate email service to make the phishing email appear credible and bypass email authentication filters.